Annmool/p2p-git-project/README.md

 ## Motivation

-Bhai, traditional Git revolves around a central server like GitHub—it's client-server, not P2P.
+Traditional Git revolves around a central server like GitHub—it's client-server, not P2P.
 This project aims to break that mold and allow:

 - 🔗 True peer-to-peer cloning and sharing
 - 🛡️ Security via commit verification